-Carrying our regular workplace inspections is a proactive way of identifying common workplace hazards and initiating action to prevent injuries and work related illness.
+Carrying out regular workplace inspections is a proactive way of identifying common workplace hazards and initiating action to prevent injuries and work related illness.

-Recovery Partners can also show your business how to use a workplace inspection tool as a highly effective control monitoring tool as well.
-Workplace inspections can help demonstrate identification of hazards and monitoring of controls.
-Many inspection tools focus on physical hazards.
-We will show you how to include hazards that cannot be seen e.g. gaps in training, non-adherence to SWMS etc.
+Our experienced consultants can show your business how to use a workplace inspection as a highly effective hazard identification and control monitoring tool.
+We can also demonstrate how to include hazards that cannot be seen e.g. gaps in training, non-adherence to SWMS etc.

 Workplace hazards vary according to industries and workplace types, but some common workplace hazards include:

 - Frayed electrical cords

 - Unguarded machinery

 - Constant loud noise

 When carrying out a workplace inspection we consider:

 Listening to the concerns of workers and their representatives